marinegenomicslab/mglwebsite.github.io/content/authors/Fields/_index.md

 ---
 # Display name
-title: Andrew Fields
+title: Andrew T. Fields

 # Full Name (for SEO)
-first_name: Andrew
+first_name: Andrew T.
 last_name: Fields

 # Is this the primary user of the site?